mkogan1/ceph/README.md

 	<strong>Figure 1.</strong> Three VMs should be set up in total, with one acting as a gateway and the other two running the Ceph cluster.
 </p>

-SSDs are not necessary because system performance and development is not being tested.
-Instead, the local hard disk will be used to emulate the SSD and play with the network.
-More simply, a large file is mounted like a block device so the OSD emulates it like a hard drive and the process is automatic after the Ceph build repository is cloned and the Ceph cluster is created.
+SSDs are not necessary because system performance and development was not being tested.
+Instead, the local hard disk was used to emulate the SSD and play with the network.

-Furthermore, the team will use the current Ceph source code as a target to modify the D4N code.
+Furthermore, the team used the current Ceph source code as a target to modify the D4N code.
 The D4N source code is vital to the project and has its own repository.
 The team’s repository for modifications, improvements, and general work is available here.

 ---
 ### Business Value